 It is wonderful that you are ready to buy your first family home!
-The joys of starting a family and being a homeowner can be exhilarating.
-Besides, purchasing a home is an excellent investment to make.
+The joys of starting a family and being a homeowner can be exhilarating, but it’s also a massive undertaking, so you want to be prepared as much as possible.
 So, what should you consider when making this lifetime investment?
 Here are three factors you should consider when purchasing your first family home.

-The truth is, you have probably imagined yourself still in a big garden, surrounded by a white picket fence enjoying the sun and watching your little ones play behind your beautiful modern styled home.
-Well, you are not alone!
-Do not feel bad about these little imaginations.
-You can make this a reality!
-When purchasing a home, you should have your style of home in mind.
-The last thing you would want to do is buy a home you would not be so excited about living in.
+Do you imagine yourself in a big garden, surrounded by a white picket fence enjoying the sun and watching your little ones play behind your beautiful modern styled home?
+Or is your ideal home something totally different?
+Close your eyes and think about the type of home you want to live in – this helps you narrow down the style.
 Perhaps, you would prefer a detached new build with the freedom to customise your home to your to exact specifications or a Victorian house for a bit of timeless elegance.
+Perhaps you want something completely finished, and ready to move in, or maybe you’re willing to get hands on and work on some improvements.
 Regardless of your style, if you’re looking to renovate or build from scratch, be sure to get in touch with reputable local architects who can fulfil all your requirements.
 For example, if you’re looking to build in Kingston upon Thames, Scenario Architecture are well-experienced to help you bring your vision to life.

 - Your budget

 Your first family home should be one you are proud of purchasing to keep your new family safe and secure.
-These tips would help you achieve just that.
+These tips will help you achieve just that.